lore/lore/README.md

 Convention driven framework for React + Redux applications.

->"We called it `lore` because `opinions!` was already taken."
+>"We called it `lore` because `opinions` was already taken."

 > The Creators

 TODO:
 Finish the README!
 Talk about how to install, link to docs, thanks people!
-(React, Redux, React-Router, Sails).
+(React, Redux, React-Router, Sails, Storcery).

 Need to mention the project adhers to semantic versioning...link to examples...